-This section describes how to view videos other than body-worn snapshots, and their related information.
+This section describes how to view videos other than BodyVISION or BWX-100 snapshots, and their related information.
 Typically, you have access to your videos and any public videos.
 If you have the Edit All Data and/or Edit Private Data permissions, you will have access to other videos as well.